How do cats come to be in your care?

 I work full time, can I still adopt a dog?

-Unfortunately most dogs will not cope with being left for 8-9 hours a day.
-They will become bored, lonely, and frustrated, and most dogs will need to go to the toilet during that time.
-Leaving them alone for so long often leads to behavioural problems too.
-If you do work, think about getting a dog walker, asking a neighbour, friend or family member to come and sit with the dog and give him the chance to go to the toilet.
-If you work locally maybe you can come home for lunch.
+This will be dependent on the individual dog’s needs.
+Most dogs do not cope with being left for 8-9 hours a day.
+They will become bored, lonely, and frustrated, and will need to go to the toilet during that time.
+Leaving them alone for so long can lead to behavioural problems too.
+However depending on the circumstances and the individual dogs it may be possible to adopt with arrangements in place such as Doggy Day Care, a dog walker, or asking a neighbour, friend, or family member to visit the dog during your working hours.
+If you work locally maybe you can go home for lunch.
 Please talk to us – all dogs and situations are different!

 Can you offer me advice on introducing my new dog to my existing dog?

-In some cases we will be able to help you with future medical costs.
-If a dog leaves us with a condition such as Cushings syndrome for instance and we feel that the cost of treating this condition is preventing the dog getting a home, then we will help.
-Our vet will complete a medical form which will outline exactly which expenses we are able cover and the level of contribution expected from the adopter.
+In some cases, we will be able to help you with future medical costs.
+If a dog has a long-term condition and we feel that the cost of treating this condition is preventing the dog from getting the right home, then we will help.
+Our vet will complete a medical form that will outline exactly which expenses we are able to cover and the level of contribution expected from the adopter.
 Please remember that we survive solely on donations, so for us to commit to ongoing medical expenses is quite a responsibility.

 Why do some dogs stay with you for such a long time?

-This happens for two reasons – 1) We often take in dogs that other rescues wouldn’t; ones that have behavioural issues, have bitten, do not like other dogs, and are not popular breeds or pedigrees.
-2) We have a non-destruction policy, and would only put a dog to sleep if its quality of life were severely impaired or if it presented a genuine danger to the public or to our staff.
-We don’t believe that you can give a dog a fixed period of time to find a home, or put it to sleep if it doesn’t find one.
-We firmly believe that there is a home out there for every one of our dogs; it might just take time to find it.
-While they are waiting for their forever homes each of our dogs lead the best life it is possible to lead in a kennel environment.
+We often take in dogs that other rescues wouldn’t; ones that have behavioural issues, have bitten, and do not like other dogs, dogs that will be more problematic to rehome.
+We don’t believe that you can give a dog a fixed period of time to find a home, we have a non-destruction policy, and would only put a dog to sleep if its quality of life were severely impaired or if it presented a genuine danger to the public or to our staff. .
+We firmly believe that there is a home out there for every dog; it might just take time to find it.
+While they are waiting for their forever homes each of our dogs leads the best life possible in a kennel environment.

 Why should I insure my dog?

-Insuring your dog is the easiest and best way of knowing that you will be able to cover veterinary costs if your dog is ever involved in an accident, or becomes ill.
-These costs can be extremely high; without insurance some owners find themselves unable to pay and their dog may suffer as a result, or may even have to be put to sleep.
+Having Pet Insurance for your dog is the easiest and best way of knowing that you will be able to cover veterinary costs if your dog is ever involved in an accident, or becomes ill.
+These costs can be extremely high; without insurance some owners find themselves unable to pay and their dog may suffer or may even have to be put to sleep.
 When adopted, our dogs leave with 4 weeks free insurance cover.
 You will be contacted after that to see if you want to continue with the policy.
-Please think seriously about this.
-If you decide against insurance it may be worth considering putting money aside every month in a separate account for your dog to cover any large future vet bills.
+Please think seriously about this and continue with this cover or an alternative pet insurance policy.
+If you decide against insurance it may be worth considering putting money aside every month in a separate account for your dog to cover any future vet bills.